mel-edo/Metricly/README.md

 ### Data Integration

-- Make container actions work properly
-- Fetch actual metrics for the network tab
+- the uptime should be refreshed after the container has restarted
 - figure out the actual logic behind container's healthy status
 - The program currently can't fetch system metrics for remote servers (only works on localhost) - files like container.ts are hardcoded to use 127.0.0.1 as the default server ip

 ### Backend Integration

-- Implement proper error handling for API requests (to which end is this required)
-- Implement alerts system with configurable thresholds (check on how to alert the user)
 - Complete reconnection of redesigned frontend to backend (check what is left to do in here)

 ### Alerting

+- Implement alerts system with configurable thresholds (check on how to alert the user)
 - implement system cpu usage, disk usage, mem usage high alerts (just diplay this as a toast)
 - implement container cpu usage, mem usage high alerts (but how would you decide how much usage is high enough?)